Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

-# Intermediate module system tricks
+# The NixOS option system

-The NixOS module system is actually much more sophisticated than the previous chapter let on.
-However, at the time of this writing there is little documentation introducing intermediate module system features and this chapter will fill in that gap.
+The NixOS option system is actually much more sophisticated than the previous chapter let on.
+In this chapter we'll cover some common tricks and pitfalls related to the option system so that you can author NixOS modules more idiomatically.

 Make sure that you followed the instructions from the "Setting up your development environment" chapter if you would like to test the examples in this chapter.

 ## Imports

 The NixOS module system lets you import other modules by their path, which merges their option declarations and configuration settings with the current module.
-We've already used this feature

- However,

-First off, the elements of an `imports` list don't have to be file paths.
-You can put an inline NixOS configuration in the `imports` list, too, like this:
+But, did you know that the elements of an `imports` list don't have to be paths?

+You can put an inline NixOS configuration in the `imports` list, like this:

 ```nix
 { imports = [